anya-pich/portfolio/src/pages/projects/wayfarer/index.md

 ![Home screen](home.png)

-Register or sign-in with prepopulated data - login: cat@email.com pw: cat
+Register or sign-in with prepopulated data

 Select a city from the sidebar